-Success begins with a strong foundation.
-That’s why our study skills program in West Virginia emphasizes skills and strategies that students can use at school right away — and, eventually, continue using them to succeed at college and in professional settings.
-We always take the bigger picture into consideration, so our goal is to instill lifelong knowledge for personal and academic success.
+Greater achievements need a solid foundation.
+So our study skills program in West Virginia is all about the kind of transferable skills and strategies that can be applied immediately in the classroom — as well as in college and professional settings later on.
+In other words, we always consider the bigger picture, and our goal is to impart lifelong knowledge that can go a long way to ensuring your son or daughter's personal and academic success.
 We’re here to enhance your child’s skillset so he or she can meet any challenge with confidence.

-- How to ace the all-important college admission essay.
+- How to successfully apply for college and write a compelling admission essay.

-- Job interview preparation, including how to write an effective resume and cover letter.
+- Job interview preparation techniques, including how to create a resume that works.